ym-2315/wavlib/README.md

 ## File Structure
 - `wavlib.h`: The main header file containing all functionality.
-- `test.cpp`: Example usage and testing code (not included by default).
+- `test.cpp`: Example usage and testing code.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for more details.